sindresorhus/ora/readme.md

 Default: `'cyan'`\
 Values: `'black' | 'red' | 'green' | 'yellow' | 'blue' | 'magenta' | 'cyan' | 'white' | 'gray' | boolean`

 The color of the spinner.
+Set to `false` to disable coloring.

 ##### hideCursor